Pregnancy

 Avoid pregnancy within 28 days of having a live vaccine.
 Measles, chicken pox and rubella vaccines are live vaccines.

-COVID-19 vaccine is also now recommended for women planning to become pregnant.
+COVID-19 vaccine is also now recommended for people planning to become pregnant.

 -----------